 (i) for the consideration of the ODID GSC, a completed Confirmation of status form GSO.14 SSD.
 The supervisor will suggest the name of two assessors: these should normally be academics working in the University of Oxford (only very exceptionally will an external assessor be appointed); accompanying the completed form must be a statement of progress and a timetable for completion of the thesis.
-The form should be signed by you, your supervisor and your college Senior Tutor before they are submitted to Dominique Attala, preferably by Friday of 1st Week of the milestone term;
+The form should be signed by you, your supervisor and your college Senior Tutor before being submitted, preferably by Friday of 1st Week of the milestone term;